AmePelliccia/AmePelliccia/README.md

 5. **ES005 - Energy Recovery Systems**
    - **DMC:** AMP-ES-005-00-00AA-00-1

-This initial provisioning format ensures each project is clearly identified, allowing for detailed tracking and management through specialized multileverage AI systems.
-Each project will be detailed further as required.

-#### List of Assigned DMCs within Ampel Systems

 #### SAT, CAPS AND SPACE
 1. **AMP-SAT-001-00AA-00-1** - A380MRTT_RRR+
 2. **AMP-SAT-002-00AA-00-1** - Space Exploration Initiatives